tsukumijima/typio-form-recovery-reboot/README.md

 An archive of pre-built Chrome extensions can be found on the [Releases](https://github.com/tsukumijima/typio-form-recovery-reboot/releases) page.

 ## Changelog

+### Version 4.0.0 (12th March, 2026)
+- Change: Migrated from Manifest V2 to Manifest V3
+  - Background page (`persistent: true`) replaced with a service worker
+  - `chrome.extension.getURL` replaced with `chrome.runtime.getURL`
+  - `browser_action` replaced with `action`
+  - `<all_urls>` moved from `permissions` to `host_permissions`
+  - `web_accessible_resources` updated to MV3 object format
+  - `chrome.idle.onStateChanged` listener replaced with `chrome.alarms` + `chrome.idle.queryState` (service workers cannot use persistent listeners)
+  - Context menus are now rebuilt on `onInstalled` and `onStartup` to survive service worker restarts
+  - Added `alarms` permission for periodic database maintenance scheduling
+- Change: Upgraded build toolchain from Webpack 4 to Webpack 5
+  - Removed `NODE_OPTIONS=--openssl-legacy-provider` workaround (no longer needed with Webpack 5)
+  - Replaced `strip-loader` with TerserPlugin `pure_funcs` for `console.log` / `console.trace` removal
+  - Replaced `minify-html-webpack-plugin` with `copy-webpack-plugin`
+  - Removed unused `file-loader` and `to-string-loader`
+- Fix: Domain blacklist wildcard matching only escaped the first dot in patterns (e.g. `*.example.com`)
+- Fix: Editable element cache failed to remove stale DOM nodes (affected sites like Twitter that replace DOM elements)
+- Fix: `SessionList.merge()` failed to merge entries for existing sessions due to incorrect property access
+- Fix: `options.set()` crashed with `ReferenceError` when called with a non-existent option name
+- Fix: Incorrect comment "Delete entire field if empty" corrected to "Delete entire domain if empty"
+- Fix: Missing `.length` in `Object.keys()` comparison for empty domain check in maintenance routine

 ### Version 3.3.0 (12th March, 2023)
 - Fix: Text box style collapse when using dark mode